 Why do they lower the mast in the first place? you might ask.
 It’s a fair question with a very simple answer: keeping the mast up while at anchor would be both dangerous and distracting.
-Dangerous because the lightly supported timber would whip around and possibly break (itself or the tabernacle); distracting for the very same reason.
+Dangerous because the lightly supported timber would whip around and possibly break (itself or the tabernacle frame); distracting for the very same reason.

-After sliding the mast back and dropping its foot into the carlinga’s center hole (where a steel ring keeps the foot from sliding forward), the three men assumed their lifting positions: Mamede standing on the steering bench, Ze and João just aft of the tabernacle.
+After sliding the mast back and dropping its foot into the carlinga’s center hole (where a steel ring keeps the foot from sliding forward), the three men assumed their lifting positions: Mamede standing on top of the steering bench, Ze and João just aft of the tabernacle frame.
 Seeing a gap where I could fit in, I stepped onto the hatch cover and crouched down to place my shoulder under the spar.
 Nobody commented on this — it’s what a fourth jangadeiro would have done.

 “Porra!”
 João spat, his chest heaving.
 My chest was also heaving but more from adrenaline.